jielab/penguin/README.md

-## PENGUIN: Practical Examining of maNy GWAS to Uncover Interactions and Networks
+## PENGUIN: Practical Examining of maNy GWAS for Unconfounded bIological kNowledge
 <br/>

 > ## There days, there are too many GWAS dataset published, with or without publications.
 There are also quite many software and tools to analyze GWAS.
 However, there is a lack of user-friendly platform to analyze many GWAS in a systematic framework.